22. Simple Neural Network Regression with Keras and JAX#

 In this lecture we show how to implement one-dimensional nonlinear regression using a neural network.

-We will use the popular deep learning library Keras, which provides a simple and elegant interface to deep learning.
+We will use the popular deep learning library Keras, which provides a simple interface to deep learning.

-The emphasis in Keras is on providing an intuitive API, while the heavy lifting is done by another library.
+The emphasis in Keras is on providing an intuitive API, while the heavy lifting is done by one of several possible backends.

-Currently the backend library can be Tensorflow, PyTorch, or JAX.
+Currently the backend library options are Tensorflow, PyTorch, and JAX.

 In this lecture we will use JAX.